Levothyroxine and Iron: Can You Take Them Together?

 • Iron polysaccharide

-It can also happen with products that contain iron as part of a blend, such as multivitamins, prenatal vitamins, and some “blood builder” supplements.
-Even if the label does not say “iron supplement” on the front, the interaction still matters if iron is listed in the ingredients.
+It also happens with products that contain iron as part of a blend, such as multivitamins, prenatal vitamins, and some “blood builder” supplements.
+Even if the front of the label does not say “iron supplement,” the interaction still matters if iron is listed in the ingredients.

 Why is this important?

 Levothyroxine works best when it is absorbed consistently.
-Small changes in absorption can lead to meaningful changes in thyroid levels, especially your TSH.
-If iron blocks absorption, your body may act as if you are taking too little thyroid medication.
+If iron reduces absorption, your body can act as if you are taking too little thyroid medication.

 That can lead to symptoms of under-treated hypothyroidism, such as: